sdbuchanan/HtB-Writeups-Retired/heist/heist.md

 ## Root Flag

 Onto the privilege escalation.
-I noticed that there was another file next to the user flag - todo.txt.
+I noticed that there was another file next to the user flag - `todo.txt`.
 That's probably not an accident:

 ```console
 *Evil-WinRM* PS C:\Users\Chase\Desktop> type todo.txt